icheung487/NYC_Citibike_Challenge/README.md

   *  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Checkout%20Times%20by%20Gender.png)
 * Gender Breakdown:
   * Most of the men travel around 8am and 6pm, most likely either going to work or coming home from work.
-  *

  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Trips%20by%20Gender.png)
  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Trips%20By%20weekday.png)
 * Number of Trips
   * Majority of the times seems to be during when people are going to or coming from work.
+What's interesting to see is that there are still customers on Saturday, which show an opportunity to expand the number of trips here.
+It could be from people still working or new visiting we are unaware of.
  ![image](https://github.com/icheung487/NYC_Citibike_Challenge/blob/main/Trips%20By%20weekday.png)

 * Summary: